andrewfullerton/quickinspectR/README.md

 The goal of **quickinspectR** is to make it easier (and quicker) for beginner R programmers to graphically inspect their data.
-The package is centered around an expanding collection of simple `inspect_...` functions that help users visualize their data.
+The package is centered around an expanding collection of simple `inspect` functions that help users visualize their data.

 Currently, this package supports: